grahamtallen/searchRestaurants/README.md

 Testing

 - Queries should return expected results.
-- Tests can be found throughout theses .js and .test.js files, where the assert() module is used to assert an expected result
+- Tests can be found throughout theses .js and .test.js files, where the assert() module is used to assert an expected result.
+The assert module will throw an error to stderr if any test recieves an unexpected result.

 Quantifying performance

-- Did not have time to run comprehensive tests
+- I did not have time to run comprehensive tests
 - Execution time was measured using the time linux program: "time node src/index.js"

 Assumptions